Depending on the severity of the injury can either resolve on its own over a period or leave residual weakness.

 Plain radiographs can be helpful in diagnosing hemidiaphragm paralysis from phrenic nerve involvement and fractures of the clavicle or humerus.
 X-rays also help to rule out posterior shoulder dislocation.

 Electrodiagnostic studies like electromyography at 2-3 weeks can indicate on the severity and timing of the injury.

 Some babies recover on their own.
-However some may require intervention.
-Physical therapy forms important part of both the conservative and operative treatment.
+However, some may require intervention.
+Physical therapy forms an important part of both the conservative and operative treatment.

 This begins as early as possible.
 Initially, the arm is fixed across the child’s chest by pinning of clothing to provide more comfort.
 Gentle range of motion exercises.
 While dressing, the arm should be gently dealt to avoid further traction on the limb.